CodeCrusader457/JAY/README.md

-# JAY
+This is a simple library of all the data loaders / readers that have been created by the community.
+The goal is to make it extremely easy to connect large language models to a large variety of knowledge sources.
 As a language model, JAY generates content by learning from a vast amount of text.
 However, it does not possess the ability to comprehend or express personal opinions or value judgments.